The Basics of Bending Sheet Metal

 The chassis we fabricate are typically used to house electromechanical controls, from small handheld devices to large industrial testing equipment.
 All chassis are built to critical dimensions to ensure hole pattern alignment between different parts.

-Xometry builds custom brackets and miscellaneous sheet metal components, well-suited for either lightweight applications or when a high degree of corrosion-resistance is needed.
+Xometry builds custom brackets and miscellaneous laser cutting components, well-suited for either lightweight applications or when a high degree of corrosion-resistance is needed.
 All hardware and fasteners that are needed can be fully built in.

-Waterjet Cutting is one of Xometry's Sheet Metal profiling processes that directs a high-power waterjet nozzle using CNC systems using g code for directions to cut materials for industrial applications.
+Laser cutting is one of Xometry's Sheet Metal profiling processes that directs a high-power laser through optics to cut materials for industrial applications.
 It can be a very cost-effective way to make straightforward metal parts.
 Check out our design for tips on how to optimize your files for laser cutting!